-Financial contagion refers to the process by which a crisis that begins in one region or country or industry spreads to an economically linked region or country or another industry.
-There are a number of different reasons contagion can occur.
-For example, one basis for contagion is information (see, e.g., Kodres and Pritsker (2002), Calvo and Mendoza (2000a, 2000b) and Calvo (2002)).
-Here we will focus on a second type of contagion that is due to incompleteness that is laid out in Allen and Gale (2000a).
-Again the problem is concerned with liquidity provision but in a somewhat different way than that discussed in the context of financial fragility.
+Financial contagion refers to the process by which a crisis that begins in one region, country or industry spreads to an economically linked region or country or another industry.
+There are a number of reasons contagion can occur.
+For example, one basis for contagion is information (see eg Kodres and Pritsker (2002), Calvo and Mendoza (2000a, 2000b) and Calvo (2002)).
+Here we focus on a second type of contagion which is due to incompleteness, described in Allen and Gale (2000a).
+Again, the problem is related to liquidity provision, but in a somewhat different way than that discussed in the context of financial fragility.
 The possibility of this kind of contagion arises from the overlapping claims that different regions or sectors of the banking system have on one another.
-When one region suffers a bank crisis, the other regions suffer a loss because their claims on the troubled region fall in value.
-If this spillover effect is strong enough, it can cause a crisis in the adjacent regions.
-In extreme cases, the crisis passes from region to region, eventually having an impact on a much larger area than the region in which the initial crisis occurred.
+When one region suffers a bank crisis, the others suffer a loss because their claims on the troubled region fall in value.
+If this spillover effect is strong enough, it can cause a crisis in adjacent regions.
+In extreme cases, the crisis passes from region to region, eventually having an impact on a much larger area than the one in which the initial crisis occurred.

 Suppose the economy consists of a number of regions.
 The number of early and late consumers in each region fluctuates randomly, but the aggregate demand for liquidity is constant.
-This allows for inter-regional insurance as regions with liquidity surpluses provide liquidity for regions with liquidity shortages.
-One way to organize the provision of insurance is through the exchange of interbank deposits.
-Suppose that region A has a large number of early consumers when region B has a low number of early consumers, and vice versa.
-Since regions A and B are otherwise identical, their deposits are perfect substitutes.
+This allows for interregional insurance as regions with liquidity surpluses provide liquidity for those with shortages.
+One way to organise the provision of insurance is through the exchange of interbank deposits.
+Suppose that region A has a large number of early consumers when region B has a low number, and vice versa.
+Since A and B are otherwise identical, their deposits are perfect substitutes.
 The banks exchange deposits at the first date, before they observe the liquidity shocks.
-If region A has a higher than average number of early consumers at date 1, then banks in region A can meet their obligations by liquidating some of their deposits in the banks of region B. Region B is happy to oblige, because it has an excess supply of liquidity, in the form of the short asset.
-At the final date, the process is reversed, as banks in region B liquidate the deposits they hold in region A to meet the above-average demand from late consumers in region B.
+If region A has a higher than average number of early consumers at date 1, then banks in A can meet their obligations by liquidating some of their deposits in the banks of region B. Region B is happy to oblige, because it has an excess supply of liquidity, in the form of the short asset.
+At the final date, the process is reversed, as banks in B liquidate the deposits they hold in A to meet the above average demand from late consumers in region B.

-Inter-regional cross holdings of deposits work well as long as there is enough liquidity in the banking system as a whole.
-If there is an excess demand for liquidity, however, the financial linkages caused by these cross holdings can turn out to be a disaster.
-While cross holdings of deposits are useful for reallocating liquidity within the banking system, they cannot increase the total amount of liquidity.
+Interregional cross-holdings of deposits work well as long as there is enough liquidity in the banking system as a whole.
+If there is an excess demand for liquidity, however, the financial linkages caused by these cross-holdings can turn out to be a disaster.
+While cross-holdings of deposits are useful for reallocating liquidity within the banking system, they cannot increase the total amount of liquidity.
 If the economy-wide demand from consumers is greater than the stock of the short asset, the only way to provide more consumption is to liquidate the long asset.
-In this case liquidation refers to technological or physical liquidation rather than selling the asset in a market.
-There is a limit to how much can be liquidated without provoking a run on the bank, however, so if the initial shock requires more than this buffer, there will be a run on the bank and the bank is forced into bankruptcy.
+In this case, liquidation refers to technological or physical liquidated without provoking a run on the bank, however, so if the initial shock requires more than this buffer, there will be a run and the bank will be forced into bankruptcy.
 Banks holding deposits in the defaulting bank will suffer a capital loss, which may make it impossible for them to meet their commitments to provide liquidity in their region.
 Thus, what began as a financial crisis in one region will spread by contagion to other regions because of the cross-holdings of deposits.